Virgin Galactic: Collaboration with Under Armour

+Collaboration with Purdue University

+On 23 September 2025, Virgin Galactic announced a partnership with Purdue University for a Virgin Galactic suborbital spaceflight with an all-Boilermaker crew.
+The flight is dubbed "Purdue 1" and plans to fly in 2027 with a five-person crew consisting of Purdue faculty, students and alumni.
+Current confirmed crew members are professor Steven Collicott, graduate student Abigail Mizzi, and alumnus Jason Williamson.
+In particular, the mission will serve as an opportunity for Collicott and Mizzi carry out graduate research on zero-gravity oscillations of liquids set in motion by rotation.

 Personnel and passengers

 Key personnel

 David Mackay, former RAF test pilot, was named chief pilot for Virgin Galactic in 2011 and chief test-pilot.
 Steve Isakowitz was appointed as Virgin Galactic's president in June 2013.
 In October 2016, Mike Moses replaced Steve Isakowitz as president; Isakowitz moved to Aerospace Corp. to become president and CEO; Moses was promoted from VP Operations, and was once a NASA flight director and shuttle integration manager.